 💡 Omnisend makes segmentation easier with AI

-You can use the AI Segment Builder to describe the audience you want (e.g., customers who ordered more than once).
+Use the AI Segment Builder to describe the audience you want (e.g., "customers who ordered more than once").
 The tool converts your prompt into precise segment rules.

 Not sure about your prompt?
-The tool's chatbot will guide you through the process.
-If your prompt is clear, it will show a preview.
-If more detail is needed, it will ask follow‑up questions, helping you create accurate and relevant segments.
+The chatbot will guide you.
+If your prompt is clear, it shows a preview.
+If more detail is needed, it asks follow-up questions.

 Segment Filters